 And the best part?
 Lotion bars are great for both dry skin during winter months, and sun-kissed skin during the summer.
 I find it most useful for problem areas like the elbows, feet, and hands.

 Put 1-2 inches of water in a small pot, and place over medium-high heat.
 Put a glass bowl on top of the pan so that the water is just underneath the bowl, but not touching it.
 Put all the ingredients for the lotion bars except the essential oils in the glass bowl, and let the ingredients fully melt to combine.
 You’ll need to stir the mixture occasionally.

 Once ingredients have melted, turn off the heat and remove the glass bowl from the pot.
 Let ingredients cool for about 5 minutes.
-Once ingredients have cooled, add essential oils, and pour mixture into silicon molds.
-I use these super cute “100% Handmade” silicon molds.
+Once ingredients have cooled, add essential oils, and pour mixture into silicone molds.
+I use these super cute “100% Handmade” silicone molds.

 Let molds sit undisturbed for about 30-45 minutes for lotion bars to set.
 If you’re short on time, you can throw the lotion bars into fridge to speed up the process.

 Remove lotion bars from molds by carefully pealing back the mold.
 The lotion bar will be hard, but will have a silky texture.
 This is why I prefer using individual silicone molds that are easy to remove.